azuniga1/employee_db/README.md

 # Employee Database
+## Data Modeling
-Design tables to hold Employe data in CSVs(Data Modeling)
+Design tables to hold Employe data in CSVs
 <br>
 Inspect the CSVs provided and sketch out an ERD of the tables
 <br>